munkhdorj-m/Python-exercise-14-List-4/README.md

 **Problem:**

-Find the sum of the units digits in the numbers in a given list.
+Find the sum of the digits in the numbers in a given list.

 **Example:**